Website dwell time is a ranking factor.

-Here we discuss how to use gamification to amplify your SEO & online marketing efforts.
+Here we discuss how to use gamification to amplify your SEO strategy & online marketing efforts.

 The marketing term “gamification” was coined in 2002 by Nick Pelling, but didn’t become popular until 2010.
-It describes marketing tactics which use game elements to drive user engagement with your website, application, or brand.
+It describes digital marketing tactics which use gamification elements to drive user engagement with your website, application, or build brand awareness.

 According to Gartner, more than 70% of the top 2,000 companies are expected to have at least one gamified application by the end of 2014.
 Research by M2 Research shows that the gamification application, tools, and services market is projected to hit $5.5 billion by 2018.

-Gamification taps into the the human desire for rewards and competition.
+Gamification taps into the human desire for rewards and competition.
 Users are motivated to compete against others to improve their status (ie, via a leaderboard) within a game.
-Gamification allows marketers to apply game mechanics to entice users to take action.
-These mechanics usually foster competition and reward users for reaching goals.
+Gamification features allow marketers to apply game mechanics to entice users to take action.
+These mechanics usually foster competition and exclusive rewards users for reaching goals.